nnaranjo1326/code-demo-java/README.md

 I could have also added some operations like `MIN`, `MAX`, and `MEDIAN` to accompany `AVERAGE` in taking up the whole stack but I didn't consider them at the time.

+Additionally, while I did have time to hit 100% code coverage with the calculator operations unit tests and as much as possible with the tests for the calculator object, I did not have time to figure out why jUnit 5 refused to run the test suite I put together.
+I would have preferred to be able to run all tests at once instead of individually.

 #### What best practices would you like to highlight as important?

 - Any method or variable should be private unless it needs to be public.